 Gather all the data you find from your secondary research sources, and pick out the ones that are most relevant and important to your essay.

-Check for any previous versions of these sources, which are closely related to the topic.
-These sources can be found in public libraries, academic institutions, government and non-government agencies, commercial information sources such as newspapers, TV channels, radio, magazines, etc.
+Check for any previous versions of these sources which are closely related to the topic.
+These sources can be found in public libraries, academic institutions, government and non-government agencies, and commercial information sources such as newspapers, TV channels, radio, magazines, etc.

 Compare and combine